joshuacline/windick/README.md

 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
 Autopilot (via AutoPilot.cmd)
 - Automatically reboot to a customizable scripted recovery environment
-- AutoPilot.cmd must be in the main program folder or the operation will fail.
 - Allows for condition/timed VHDX-backup/restore/swap/testing.
 ![Alt text](/png/AutoPilot.png "AutoPilot")
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■